-Installing countertops in small spaces, double sink cuts, edging, polishing, or removing an old countertop will also affect the install price.
+Installing countertops in small spaces that are difficult to access, the number of sink cuts, the type of edging, finish, or removal of an old countertop can also affect the install price.

 Replacing Old Countertops

-The cost of tearing out old countertops depends on the size and the ease of getting rid of it.
-Other possible cost factors might be moving plumbing or electrical outlets and if the current cabinets will hold the weight of the new countertops.
+The cost of tearing out old countertops depends on the size and the ease of getting rid of them.
+Other possible cost factors might be moving plumbing or electrical outlets and whether the current cabinets will hold the weight of the new countertops.

 It will cost between $100 and $300 to take out the old countertop, maybe more if the contractor has to rent a dumpster, and possibly less to DIY.